Georgy-Khachatryan/MeshDecimationTools/README.md

 VgtFreeMeshDecimationResult(&result, &callbacks);
 ```
 ### Memory allocation
 By default all memory is allocated via C `realloc`.
-This behavior can be overriden by providing a custom `realloc` callbacks for temporary and/or heap allocations.
+This behavior can be overridden by providing a custom `realloc` callbacks for temporary and/or heap allocations.
 ```
 VgtSystemCallbacks callbacks = {};
 ```